axieax/uni-notes/COMP3121 Notes/Week 1 Notes.md

 Proof:

-- Claim 1: Algorithm terminates after <= n^2 rounds of the while loop
+- Claim 1: Algorithm terminates after $\leq n^2$ rounds of the while loop
   - In every round of the while loop, one man proposes to one woman
   - Every man can propose to a woman at most once
   - Thus, every man can make at most n proposals
-  - There are n men, so in total they can make <= n^2 proposals
+  - There are n men, so in total they can make $\leq n^2$ proposals
-  - Thus, the while loop can be executed no more than n^2 times
+  - Thus, the while loop can be executed no more than $n^2$ times
 - Claim 2: Algorithm produces a matching, i.e., every man is eventually paired with a woman (and thus also every woman is paired to a man)
   - Assume that the while While loop has terminated, but m is still free.
   - This means that m has already proposed to every woman.